xpsi-group/xpsi/docs/source/applications.rst

 *Interpolation settings*

-+ Steffen slines (GSL) were used everywhere apart from for the atmosphere
++ Steffen splines (GSL) were used everywhere apart from for the atmosphere
 + for the atmosphere cubic polynomial interpolants were used in four dimensions